greenboxal/doggohub/doc/development/ux_guide/components.md

 ### References

-Referencing GitLab items depends on a symbol for each type of item.
+Referencing DoggoHub items depends on a symbol for each type of item.
 Typing that symbol will invoke a dropdown that allows you to search for and autocomplete the item you were looking for.
 References are shown as [links](#links) in context, and hovering on them shows the full title or name of the item.

 ![Hovering on a reference](img/components-referencehover.png)